gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

       includeInDevelopment: false,

       // datalayer to be set before GTM is loaded
-      // should be a stringified object or object
+      // should be an object or a function that is executed in the browser
       // Defaults to null
       defaultDataLayer: { platform: "gatsby" },